 What else to watch for

-If you buy a home emergency policy, be aware some insurers will offer a cheap price for the first year – but increase the price when it’s due for renewal.
+Some insurers will offer a cheap price for the first year but increase the price when it’s due for renewal.

 Unlike insurance policies, service contracts are not regulated by the Financial Conduct Authority so consumers will have limited protection if the company fails to fulfil its obligations or ceases trading.
 For that reason, a home emergency insurance policy is generally a safer option – though always double check any insurer you buy from is correctly regulated.